July 28, 2025

 Learning for Life Approach:

-Real Example from Our Kangaroo Group This Term:Using the research-based Carnine Order for phonics instruction, children will systematically learn letter sounds in a sequence that prevents confusion and builds confidence.
-This term, they'll progress through letters E, P, J, W, Y, X, Q, and Z. This isn't just about letters - it's about developing the learning strategies and persistence they'll need throughout school.
+A Real Example From Our Kangaroo Group: Using the research-based Carnine Order for phonics instruction, children systematically learn letter sounds in a sequence that prevents confusion and builds confidence, progressing through letters in a set order across a term.
+This isn't just about letters - it's about developing the learning strategies and persistence children need throughout school.

 Observable Signs Your Child Is Developing: